bermarte/duck-duck-clone/development-strategy.md

 ---

-# 6. - Make the Alpinist section
+# 6. - Make the alpinist section

 assigned to **Bermarte**